Exam Development and Test Validation Process

-The developmental stage of an examination generally consists of a "job and task analysis" of the work done within the field of occupation which identifies elements of the occupation
+The developmental stage of an examination generally consists of a "job and task analysis" of the work done within the field of occupation.
+This analysis identifies elements of the occupation

-that can be identified as individual jobs.
-It continues to identify tasks that need to be completed within each job element.
-There may be many jobs within an occupation and
+that can be classified as individual jobs.
+It continues to recognize tasks that need to be completed within each job element.
+There may be many jobs within an occupation and subsequently

-Depending on the scope of development, SME’s may be involved in identifying other elements of the occupations, such as: tools, equipment, work environment, conditions of work
+Depending on the scope of development, SMEs may be involved in identifying other elements of the occupations, such as: tools, equipment, work environment, conditions of work that relate to

-that relate to ADA (America requirements, etc. Sometimes this information is already sufficiently documented and doesn’t require additional study.
+ADA (Americans with Disabilities Act) requirements, etc. Sometimes, this information is already sufficiently documented and doesn’t require additional study.

 Developing the Structure

-After the job and task analysis has been completed, the same or another group of SME’s is retained to develop the structure of the test.
-The structure of a test is sometimes referred to
+After the job and task analysis has been completed, the same or another group of SMEs is retained to develop the structure of the test.
+The structure of a test is sometimes referred to as the

 It is generally understood that a group of questions (items) may constitute a test of knowledge in a given field of occupation.
-Developing the table of test specification maintains a degree
+Developing the table of test specifications maintains a degree

-of control on the content of the test.
+of control over the content of the test.
 This process also satisfies the condition of "Semantic Validity" whereby the labels relate to the occupation being evaluated.
-This control of content helps to
+This control of content

-The structure or table of test specification identifies the number of questions/items to be applied to a given section/category of the test.
-Doing so maintains the content relationship of the test
+The structure or table of test specifications identifies the number of questions/items to be applied to a given section/category of the test.
+Doing so maintains the content relationship of the

-while individual questions, relating to the section/category, may be changed or randomly selected from a test item bank.
+test while individual questions, relating to the section/category may be changed or randomly selected from a test item bank.